DanielLincangoGH/prueba-tecnica-01/README.md

 - **Spring Data JPA**: To simplify database operations and integrate JPA with Spring.
 - **Maven**: Dependency management and build tool.
 - **H2**: An in-memory database used for development and testing.
+- **MapStruct**: A code generator that simplifies the implementation of mappings between Java bean types based on a convention over configuration approach.

 ## Setup & Installation